mycatbign/Bamazon/README.md

 # Bamazon

-# Description:
+## Description:
 Bamazon is a basic node app storefront that uses inquirer to collect input from Customers or Managers and executes basic POS commands to a backend MySQL database.
+To see Bamazon in action please go [here](https://drive.google.com/open?id=1u0cVOxjD-967PL2P9V4aIi-B4cKdjyiB):

 Functions supported include:

-## Customer Commands
+### Customer Commands
 * Purchase an Item - Allows purchase of items from inventory
 * Quit - gracefully exist console

-## Manager Commands
+### Manager Commands
 * View Products for Sale - Display complete list of products onhand with quantities
 * View Low Inventory - Display list of low inventory items (onhand qty less than 5)
 * Add to Inventory - Add inventory to the database
 * Add New Product - Add new products to inventory
 * Quit - gracefully exit console

-# Important Setup Notes
+## Important Setup Notes

-## MySQl Database
+### MySQl Database
 This application requires a MySQL database to be set up.
 The schema for the database is provided in GitHub and contains a small sample set of data that can be used to start the application.
 IMPORTANT - To see Bamazon in action you will need to download the code and provide your own MySQL access key.
 Update the file bamazon_db_connect.js with your key.
 Also note there is one of these connect files in each of the Customer and Manager folders.

-# Requirements and Technology Used:
+## Requirements and Technology Used:
   dependencies include:
   - inquirer
   - MySQL - IMPORTANT - To see Bamazon in action you will need to download the code and provide your own database and MySQL access key.

-# Screenshots of Supported Commands:
+## Screenshots of Supported Commands:

 ### Customer - Purchasing a Product
 This image demonstrates a customer successfully completing a purchase of a product: